-The following are some examples of types of investments that can be made with your Self-Directed Roth IRA LLC:
+The following are some examples of Self-Directed Roth IRA investments:

 - Residential or commercial real estate